LiPo Charger

-The inevitable question for RC hobbyists is how to get rid of old or damaged LiPo (Lithium polymer battery).
-There are tons of videos online showing how dangerous LiPo batteries can be if not handled correctly, causing explosions and fire.
-In this guide we will show you how to dispose damaged and old LiPo batteries safely.
+The inevitable question for RC hobbyists is how to get rid of old and damaged LiPo.
+LiPo batteries can extremely dangerous if not handled correctly, causing fire and even explosions.
+In this guide we will show you how to dispose LiPo batteries safely.